sondrt/Machine-Learning-the-Voltage-Capacity-and-Energy-density-of-Electrode-Materials/README.txt

 Steps for use of python scripts:
+#There are two possible rutes for this script.
+To include the void fractions for all materials you use all steps, to ignore density fraction skip step 4-6.

 		mp_battery_scraper.py
 	0: Scrape batteries with a given working ion from the Materials Project battery explorer(https://www.materialsproject.org/#search/batteries)